sinc-lab/llm4pfam/README.md

 To train and test a KNN model, you need per sequence embeddings for all partitions (train, dev and test).
 We provide them in the [drive](https://drive.google.com/drive/folders/1Wp5zzMUES1u4neGqrR2_FAwGylNG7v7h?usp=drive_link) folder.
 Download them for the desired embedding method.

-For example, if you want to train and test a KNN using protTransT5XLU50, download all files in `llm4pfam_data/embeddings_per_sequence/protTransT5XLU50/`.
-Save them in the folder `embeddings/embeddings_per_sequence/protTransT5XLU50/` If you want another embedding method, just download the files from the corresponding folder and put it in the `embeddings/` folder.
+For example, if you want to train and test a KNN using protTransT5XLU50, download all files from `llm4pfam_data/embeddings_per_sequence/protTransT5XLU50/` to the folder `embeddings/embeddings_per_sequence/protTransT5XLU50`.
+If you want another embedding method, just download the files from the corresponding folder and put it in the `embeddings/` folder.

 When you have all embeddings, run this script: